($1,727) Moving From Idaho to Kansas

 • Moving Permits: Kansas does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 • Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Kansas.
+You can set an official move date on the form so that all your mail will get properly forwarded to Kansas.
 Get started here.

 • Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.